On the limit closure of a sequence of elements in local rings: Introduction

 \section{Introduction}

-Parameter ideals and systems of parameters are basic concepts of local algebra.
+System of parameters is a basic concept of local algebra.
 Let $(R, \fm)$ be a Noetherian local ring of dimension $t$ and $\underline{x} = x_1, \ldots, x_t$ a system of parameters.
 Understanding the relations of elements in a system of parameters is one of the most important problems in commutative algebra.
 Indeed, Hochster asked about a "simple" relation that cannot be satisfied by a system of parameters (cf. \cite{Ho}).
 This question is called the monomial conjecture and stated as follows.
 For for all $n \ge 1$ we have $(x_1 \ldots x_t)^n \notin (x_1^{n+1}, \ldots, x_t^{n+1})$.
-The monomial conjecture has affirmative answer when $R$ contains a field or $\dim R \le 3$, but it is wild open in other cases (cf. \cite{Ho07,He02}).
+Hochster proved the monomial conjecture when $R$ contains a field.
+Recently, Andr\'{e} \cite{An18} confirmed this conjecture in the full generality.
 Moreover it is easy to see that

 Thus it is natural to consider the following